algao1/blurb/content/posts/kv_store.md

 ### Deletes

 We can implement deletes using writes.
 Instead of actually deleting anything, we'll instead insert a special type of key-value pair, known as a **tombstone**.
-The tombstone marks that an entry has been deleted, for our purposes, we'll use `nil`.
+The tombstone marks that an entry has been deleted, and for our purposes we'll use the `nil` value.

 ```go
 // lsm_tree.go